webrcade/webrcade-app-retro-stella-2014/README.md

 ---

-The license presented above is limited to the [webЯcade](https://www.webrcade.com) Neo Geo CD Application.
-The underlying Libretro NeoCD-Libretro project retains its own specific licensing.
+The license presented above is limited to the Atari 2600 application for [webЯcade](https://www.webrcade.com).
+The underlying Libretro Stella2014-Libretro project retains its own specific licensing.